jonathansayer/airport_challenge/README.md

 $ git clone "blah blah blah"
 ```

-Once the repository has been cloned, change into the repo and run and interactive ruby environment such as irb or pry.
+Once the repository has been cloned, change into the repo and run bundle to download the appropriate gems.
+The Run an interactive ruby environment such as irb or pry.

 ```
-cd airport_challenge
+$ cd airport_challenge
+$ bundle
-irb
+$ irb
 2.2.1 :001 > require './lib/airport.rb'
 ```